JuneYaooo/llm_structure_tool/README_en.md

 # Medical Record Structuring Tool (Under Continuous Update)

-This tool is a structured tool based on the PULSE model, designed to assist users in processing and analyzing textual data.
-It provides the following features for structured use in medical scenarios:
+This tool is a versatile structuring tool that allows fine-tuning common open-source models for various text data processing and analysis tasks.
+It currently provides integrated functionalities for training, prediction, and evaluation, with the training and prediction components utilizing [[llmtuner](https://github.com/hiyouga/LLaMA-Factory)] as a core package.

+It offers the following common structuring types applicable to various scenarios, such as medical case structuring:

 - Single selection